A Cisco router’s architecture can be categorized into three operational planes:

 R1(config-radius-server)#?

-RADIUS server sub-mode commands:
+server sub-mode commands:

 address Specify the radius server address